R3DDzeu/internship-AROBS2022/README.md

 # Script Description
-This script will use SeleniumAPI and OBS to play an youtube video and record the desktop for 2 minutes.
-It will also create debug logs which will contain the exact time of running the script in their name and exception logs in case they happen.
+This script will use SeleniumAPI and OBS to play an youtube video and record the desktop for 2 minutes.<br><br>
+It will create debug logs which will contain the exact time of running the script in their name and exception logs in case they happen.<br><br>
+It will also save the recording as a '.mov' file inside the default OBS output directory (usually your Videos folder).
+You can change that in OBS settings by accesing
+File->Settings->Output and inserting your preffered path.
+This is not mandatory as the script will automatically get the video's path after the recording is over.<br><br>
+It will also create a .wav file ( which is the extracted audio from the video recording ) and a nivel_sunet.txt file which will tell you the sound level in dBs.
 The repository also includes a file called 'startobs.py' which is just an alternative to 'startobspy.py'.
-It is not used, but it's functional.<br>
+It is not used, but it's functional.<br><br>

 - To run the script you have to run main.py.